pzzz-cv/RStab/README.md

 * **`--sample_range_gain`:** Gain of the sampling range.
 * **`--no_color_correction`:** Whether to use Color Correction.

-You can customize the frame selection strategy as needed by adjust **`--neighbor_list`**, and we offer some reference options：
+You can customize the frame selection strategy as needed by adjust **`--neighbor_list`**, and we offer some reference options:
 * 13 [-20,-15,-10,-3,-2, -1,0,1, 2,3,10,15,20]
 * 7  [-5, -3, -1,0,1, 3, 5]
 * 5  [-5, -3, 0, 3, 5]